BiG-CZ/BiG-CZ-Portal/ClimatologyGriddedData.md

 Currently we have monthly climatologies available (long-term monthly means, across all years).

+Some clarifications:
+- Currently we have long-term monthly climatologies (means or totals across years).
+Anthony and I agreed that was a good place to start.
+We could probably also create annual means or totals (across all years, per year, or both) fairly easily, say within the next 3 weeks; we'd first have to decide if that's a priority.
+- In the meantime, we already have png's we can share right away, intended for tiling.
+With a bit more effort, but probably quite easily, we could also provide geotiff's with actual data values to be used for analysis.
+We are also working on cleaning up the Python code to share it via github; that will take us another couple of weeks.

 ## Full-resolution, styled png's intended for tiling (or use as is)

 Base url: http://data.nanoos.org/files/cz/mapoverlays/